anir-tubi/tubi-roku/README.md

 - Please check the release notes to determine if any of the released items are critical fixes or the legal updates/fixes or API-deprecated /discontinued related updates to the submitted version of the app.
 If you find any such items because of which we do not want the users to fallback on submitted version of the app then we need to add the submitted-app-version-number to `external config->fallback_blocked_versions[]`. (eg: "fallback_blocked_versions": ["2.21.0", "2.24.0"])

 - Please follow the https://github.com/adRise/remote_config Readme to create the PR to update external config and get it approved by ccs team.

+# Hotfix Release

+A Hotfix Release is the same as a Remote Release but includes code deemed important enough to do a new release while an existing release is already being tested by QA.
+Follow the same steps as for a Remote Release but for step 2 only increment the build number by 1 unless you are using `gulp buildQaBranch` which will automatically do this for you.

 # Informal QA